linode/docs/docs/platform/api/how-to-create-an-oauth-app-with-the-linode-python-api-library/index.md

 This template works the same way that `configure.html` does, by extending `base.html` and providing its own `content` block.

 Lastly, create another file called `success.html`.
-This file follows the pattern set by `configure.html` and `error.html`, and will present the user with a confirmation message whenever a linode is successfully created.
-This message includes the linode's label, group, IP address, and password:
+This file follows the pattern set by `configure.html` and `error.html`, and will present the user with a confirmation message whenever a Linode is successfully created.
+This message includes the Linode's label, group, IP address, and password:

 {{< file "templates/success.html" html >}}
 {% extends 'base.html' %}